DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 **Another important fact is that due to implementation of ```Converter``` class if you want to use ``target_pose`` order must be specified with cases, but of course you can define only one case if it is sufficient.**

 You don't even have to use predefined **"mbgoal"** label.
-You can write own executor to handle this order.
+You can write your own executor to handle this order.

 ## Summary

-After completing this project you should be able to configure `robot_voice_control` package so that the robot follow your orders.
+After completing this project you should be able to configure `robot_voice_control` package so that the robot will follow your orders.

 ---